-It’s only been a couple of weeks since the 2019 classroom logger was released, and we’re already getting feedback from instructors saying the extra soldering that we added to that build creates a resource bottleneck that might prevent some of them from using it:
+It’s only been a couple of weeks since the release of the 2019 EDU logger, and we’re already getting feedback saying all the soldering that we added to that tutorial creates a resource bottleneck which could prevent some instructors from using it:

 “Our classroom has just two soldering stations, and the only reason there are two is I donated my old one from home.
 So we simply don’t have the equipment to build the logger you described.
 And even if we did, some of my students have physical / visual challenges that prevent them from working with a soldering iron safely…”

-Or goal with the new design was to give students their first opportunity to practice skills that are vital for field research.
+Or goal with that design was to give students their first opportunity to practice soldering skills that are needed when repairing kit in the field.
 However helping people do science on a budget is also important – so that feedback sent us back to the drawing board.
-After a little head scratching we came up with a version that combines the Dupont jumpers we used in 2016, with this more flexible flat-box layout.
-In the following video, I assemble one of these ‘minimum builds’ in approximately one hour.
-To put that in perspective, the soldered version takes 2 – 2.5 hours.
+After a little head scratching we came up with a new version that combines the Dupont jumper approach we used in 2016, with this flat-box layout.
+In the following video, I assemble one of these ‘minimum builds’ in about one hour.
+To put that in perspective, the fully soldered version takes 2 – 2.5 hours for someone with experience.

-Note: After you’ve seen the video to get a sense of where you are headed, its usually much better to use the photos (below) when building your logger.
-Videos make it look easier than it actually is when you are just starting out.
+Note: After you’ve seen the video to get a sense of where you are headed, it’s usually much better to work from the photos (below) when assembling your logger.
+Youtube videos make it look easier than it actually is when you are just starting out.
 So the first one you build could take several hours as you figure out what you are doing, the second will take half as long, and the third one you make usually takes less than two hours.
 With some practice you can easily make 4-5 of these things a day.

-This variation of the 3-component logger is optimized for quick assembly so the soldering has been reduced to just pin headers and bridging the A4/A5 I2C bus to the outer terminals.
-An instructor could easily do that ahead of time with about 15 minutes of prep per unit, leaving the solder-less steps for their students.
+This variation of the basic 3-component logger is optimized for quick assembly, so the soldering has been reduced to adding header pins and bridging the A4/A5 I2C bus to the outer terminals.
+An instructor could easily do that ahead of time with about 15 minutes of prep per unit, leaving only the solder-less steps for their students.
 After the header pins are in place, connections to the central Pro Mini are made by simply twisting stripped wire ends together and clamping them under screw terminals.

 Pro Mini Prep: